pemaxim/node-hchk/readme.md

-# API Client for healthchecks.io
+# Nodejs API Client for healthchecks.io

-The current API Client for healthchecks.io is Nodejs module
+The current API Client for healthchecks.io is Nodejs module.
+For more details see healthchecks.io [API Documentation](https://healthchecks.io/docs/api/)

 ## Get started